tasdikrahman/tasdikrahman.me/_drafts/2020-10-07-why-I-chose-to-do-tdd-for-my-side-project-rails.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">One thing which I tried doing differently this time with one of my side projects is to do TDD from the start.
 Someone may ask why?
 It&#39;s just a side project no?
 (1/n)</p>&mdash; Tasdik Rahman (@tasdikrahman) <a href="https://twitter.com/tasdikrahman/status/1312622418230296576?ref_src=twsrc%5Etfw">October 4, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I have been building [bhola](https://github.com/tasdikrahman/bhola) in my free time, and one thing which I tried doing differently this time with one of my side projects is to practice [TDD](https://en.wikipedia.org/wiki/Test-driven_development) from the start.
+I have been building [bhola](https://github.com/tasdikrahman/bhola) in my free time, and one thing which I tried doing differently this time with it, was to practice [TDD](https://en.wikipedia.org/wiki/Test-driven_development) from the start.

 ## But why?